Help us improve your experience.

 Junos OS provides two methods for generating a self-signed certificate:

-After the device is initialized, it checks for the presence of an automatically generated self-signed certificate.
-If it does not find one, the device generates one and saves it in the file system.
+• Automatic generation–The Juniper Networks device creates the certificate automatically.
+An automatically generated self-signed certificate is configured on the device by default.
+After you initialize the device, it checks for the presence of an automatically generated self-signed certificate.
+If the device does not find one, it generates one and saves it in the file system.

-A self-signed certificate that you manually generate allows for use of SSL-based services without requiring that you obtain an identity certificate signed by a CA. A manually generated self-signed certificate is one example of a public key infrastructure (PKI) local certificate.
+A manually generated self-signed certificate is one example of a PKI local certificate.
 As is true of all PKI local certificates, manually generated self-signed certificates are stored in the file system.

-Example: Generate a Public-Private Key Pair
+Example: Generate a Public-Private Keypair

-This example shows how to generate a public-private key pair.
+This example shows how to generate a public-private keypair.

 Requirements